fujiwara/firetap/README.md

 # firetap

-firetap is an AWS Lambda extension to transport logs to Kinesis Firehose(TODO).
+firetap is an AWS Lambda extension to transport logs to Kinesis Firehose.

-XXX: This is a work in progress.
+This is an alpha version and not recommended for production use.

 ## Architecture